Terminal Commands for Big Data Workflows & GitHub

 scp /path/to/local/file/or/directory/ username@server.host.ucsb.edu:/path/to/destination

-Example to copy all feather files from current directory to my account on the “Taylor” server: scp ./*.feather jscohen@taylor.bren.ucsb.edu:/Users/jscohen/data_features
+1. Copy all feather files from current directory to an account on the “Taylor” server

 rsync -av /path/to/source/directory /path/to/destination/directory